Moving to Sao Paulo

 Accommodation if you are thinking of moving to Sao Paulo

-There is a wide choice of property available in Sao Paulo; most expats choose to rent an apartment, house or in condominiums in gated communities, which will offer security and many shared amenities such as swimming pools.
+There is a wide choice of property available in Sao Paulo.
+Most expats choose to rent an apartment, house or in condominiums in gated communities.
+This offers security and many shared amenities such as swimming pools.
 Most apartments are rented out unfurnished with the duration of the lease is normally two or three years.

-Expats signing a lease will need a Cadastro de Pessoas Físicas (CPF), which is a Brazilian Identity Card; these can take a number of months to finalise.
+Expats signing a lease will need a Cadastro de Pessoas Físicas (CPF).
+A Brazilian Identity Card.
+These can take a number of months to finalise.
 There are no restrictions of expats owning land in Brazil, however if you want to buy a property you will also need a CPF.

 The following site has a selection of properties: http://www.braziloverseasproperty.co.uk